-Can’t decide who your favorite Disney Princess is?
+Can’t decide on your favorite Disney Princess?
 Why don’t you celebrate all of your favorites?!
 My Disney Princess Party Ideas post is full of food and favor ideas.

 What’s a girl to do when she has lots of Disney Princess favorites?
 Celebrate them all with a Disney Princess themed birthday party!
 This princess themed candy and favor bar is definitely princess approved!
 Check out all these Disney Princess Party Ideas sure to make your birthday girl feel like royalty!

 A good old fashioned princess party never gets old.
 There are so many things you can do and so many ways you can decorate for a princess themed party.
 I love watching Disney Princess movies with my daughter…and sometimes without her (don’t tell!)
 Live Action Cinderella has to by one of my all time favorites now.
 Since we’re on the subject of movies…do you know how many Disney Princesses there are?
 Read on to find out.

 Snow White was the very first and original Disney Princess, the “OP” if you will.
 The movie was released in 1937 and was based on a story by the Brothers Grimm written in 1812.

 Fun Fact: The woman who voiced Snow White, Adriana Caselotti, lived around the block from my childhood home on Larchmont Boulevard in Hancock Park, Los Angeles.
 Everyone in the neighborhood knew, “The Snow White House” because of the distinctive red wishing well in her front yard.